This post may contain affiliate links. Please see our disclosure policy.

 Delicious Fall Recipes

-Also try my pumpkin fluff dip, buttermilk pound cake and chocolate cupcakes.
+Also try my pumpkin fluff dip, buttermilk pound cake, chocolate cupcakes, and pumpkin chocolate chip cupcakes.

 Best Pumpkin Cake with Cream Cheese Frosting